TransLPRNet: Lite Vision-Language Network for Single/Dual-line Chinese License Plate Recognition: Experiment settings and result analysis

-To validate the practical effectiveness of the proposed license plate rectification algorithm PTN in enhancing model recognition performance, this study designed four comparative experiments.
+To validate the practical effectiveness of the proposed license plate rectification algorithm PTN in enhancing model recognition performance, this study designed three comparative experiments.
 Specifically, the first experiment involved recognition after applying perturbations to coarsely localized license plates.
 The second experiment involved recognition after applying PTN rectification to the coarsely perturbed license plates.
-The third experiment involved recognition following perturbations to finely localized license plates, while the fourth experiment involved recognition after applying PTN rectification to the finely perturbed license plates.
+The third experiment involved recognition following perturbations to finely localized license plates.
 To ensure the fairness of the comparisons, all experiments employed the same training strategy and training data, with different localization and rectification methods introduced only during the testing phase.
 The test set includes corrected single-line and double-line license plate samples with previously mislabeled annotations.
-The detailed comparison results are shown in Table \ref{tbl8} and Table\ref{tbl9}.
+The detailed comparison results are shown in Table \ref{tbl8}.